fablabbcn/smartcitizen-docs/docs/Components/Data Board/index.md

 The power consumption of the kit depends on which sensors are enabled and how often they are read/published.
 Between readings the kit goes to _sleep mode_ turning off almost all the subsystems and reducing the power consumption.

 In previous versions of the kit (V2.0 and before), the most power-hungry sensors were the SGX MICS gas sensors (NO~2~ and CO) which need an always-on heater with a permanent consumption of around 50 mAh (35 hours per charge).
-In V2.0 and V2.1, the PM sensor which needs a fan with a consumption of 35 mAh (50 hours per charge).
+In V2.0 and V2.1, the PM sensor needs a fan with a consumption of 35 mAh (50 hours per charge).
 To improve the power consumption, the PM Sensor works on _one-shot mode_ which turns the sensor off for 3/4ths of the time, and only taking a reading after the sensor has stabilised.

-The kit will operate normally: read sensors, post, and then go to sleep.
+The **kit normal operation cycle** on battery is: read sensors, post, and then go to sleep.
 Until the battery charge is below 3%.
 When that threshold is passed it will enter an emergency sleep mode and interrupt all the normal functions until the charge goes over 5%.

 ### Power consumption